 According to the Atlanta Black Star 'In order to sustain the exploitation of Blacks, an ideology of racism was developed to make the terms African, 'negro' and 'slave' interchangeable.
 The primary objective of this ideology was to categorize Black Africans, including those on the island, as less than human.'

-James Peter Robertson claimed in his book that a William Morris, a former West India merchant, was keen to return to Jamaica 'to look after his own interests', and decided to take Robertson with him.
+James Peter Robertson claimed in his memoirs that a William Morris, a former West India merchant, was keen to return to Jamaica 'to look after his own interests', and decided to take Robertson with him.
 Robertson noted in his book that the slaves were well-treated before the slave trade ended and were actually doing quite well after empancipation, but the 'proprietors' (despite being paid 'compensation') were actually in a worse situation because the former slaves no longer wanted to work.
-Eventually, he said, 'the owners of the land were actually startving and in many instances were forced to abandon their estates.
+Eventually, he said, 'the owners of the land were actually starving and in many instances were forced to abandon their estates.

-According to his book, James Peter Robertson 'stayed the greater part of my time in Jamaica with my cousin, the Honourable Duncan Robertson of Gilnock Hall'.
-His book states that his cousin's '... so-called slaves had taken their emancipation, but things went on exactly in the same manner as previously: house-servants, coachmen, grooms and the whole establishment, continued on precisely the same footing.'
+The memoirs state that his cousin's '... so-called slaves had taken their emancipation, but things went on exactly in the same manner as previously: house-servants, coachmen, grooms and the whole establishment, continued on precisely the same footing.'
 He added that 'I moved about the island a great deal'.
 He narrated the following story:

 Having gone with a young friend to travel on business, we arrived at a sugar estate near Savanna-le-Mar, some two miles from the town, on the second night out.
 There we found an old gentleman in charge, who was bigger in his complaint that his splendid fields of sugar-cane were rotting in the ground and being devourced by th negroes' pigs, the negroes themselves refusing to do a stroke of work.
 There was a cartload of sugar-cane standing at the mill, and I proposed, half in fun, that we should grind it ourselves.
 Off we started, set the mill going, and I began to stuff the canes into the rollers.
 We had no sooner began than out came the negroes from their settlement, stopped the mill, and ordered us back to the house, where we did go, after some lively passages and strong words between the old gentleman and the negroes.

-Robertson then noted that 'the whole village turned out, men and women, some with axes, some with cutlasses or clubs'.
+Robertson then noted that '... the whole village turned out, men and women, some with axes, some with cutlasses or clubs'.
 In response, a Mr Smith brought out a brace of pistols and another gun (for himself).
 After threats of being shot, the workers retreated back to their homes.
 After he went to bed, he stated that a 'black face, with a large knife in its mouth, appeared for an instant' in the dark but was driven off.

-Robertson stated that he then went to stay at 'my own place, Friendship, and found the old housekeeper who had been there in my father's time'.
-He noted that 'the factor in charge of the estate was a cousin of my own, a Robertson, and he and his elder brother had been taken to Jamaica when young men by my father.
+Robertson stated that he then went to stay '... at my own place, Friendship, and found the old housekeeper who had been there in my father's time'.
+He noted that '... the factor in charge of the estate was a cousin of my own, a Robertson, and he and his elder brother had been taken to Jamaica when young men by my father.
 The younger brother remained as factor of Friendship, married a black wife, and had a flourishing family.
 His brother settled at Kingston and remained a bachelor'.

-This happened again, this time for the sale of the entire estate but, before the sale went through, the Chief died and James' bachelor cousin in Kingston 'succeeded to the title and estates.'
+This happened again, this time for the sale of the entire estate but, before the sale went through, the (18th) Chief died (in 1864) and James' bachelor cousin in Kingston (Alexander Gilbert Robertson, born 1806)) 'succeeded to the title and estates' but at the time had no heirs at the time.
 James noted 'Here was a comically sad state of things.
-The prospective chief of the Robertsons (his nephew) was a delightful black man' ...
-'Fortunately, however, the chief married and had a family , and so the black man's nose was put out of joint.'
+The prospective chief of the Robertsons (his nephew) was a delightful black man' ... '.
+The 'delightful black man' is believed to be Robert Joseph Stewart Robertson (1839 - 1880) who, by 1863, had married and had a son also named Robert Joseph Stewart Robertson (1863 - 1926).

 The Hon.
 DUNCAN ROBERTSON, Member of Her Majesty's Privy Council in this island, Major General of Militia and Custos Rotulorum of this parish...having been 24 years Custos, 20 years Major General and 13 years Member of Council.
 As Custos, he was remarkable for firmness of purpose, decision of character and ready attention to parochial duties.
 As General of Militia the essential service he rendered his country in assisting to quell the rebellion of 1831 will long be remembered.
 As Member of the Privy Council he fearlessly and conscientiously discharged the duties of that office during a series of years when legislation was rendered peculiarly difficult and trying...d 9 May 1850, leaving a widow and five sons, aged 69 years 6 months.
 Erected by the inhabitants of the parish."